Hanaton: Etymology

 The biblical name Hanaton (חנתן) appears in the Book of Joshua (19:14), where it is listed as in the area of the tribe of Zevulun, forming the border with the tribe of Asher's area.

 Archaeology

 Tel Hanaton, an archaeological site associated with the biblical location lies to the east of the kibbutz.
 The tel is in the western end of the Beit Netofa Valley, and covers an area of roughly 100 dunam (25 acres).
 It was occupied from the Bronze Age through the Ottoman Empire.

+In the Amarna letters, the settlement of Ḫinnatuna is mentioned as a location where caravans passed on their route from Babylonia to Egypt.
+Tiglath-Pileser III also lists Ḥanathon among the cities he conquered in the Galilee.
+Researchers suggest identifying these locations with Tel Hanaton.

 Geography

 Kibbutz Hanaton overlooks the Eshkol reservoir, an important component of the National Water Carrier.
 The 4.5 million m3 reservoir is fed by water carried by the Beit Netofa Canal.
 To the north of the kibbutz is the Arab village of Kafr Manda.
 Southwest of the kibbutz, across highway 79, lies Alon HaGalil.